 Every day, large retail banks take thousands of applications for new checking and savings accounts.
 Bankers that accept these applications consult 3rd-party risk scoring services before opening an account.
 They can (and do) override do-not-open recommendations for applicants with poor banking histories.
 Many of these high-risk accounts overdraw and charge-off due to mismanagement or fraud, costing banks millions of dollars in losses.
 Some of this cost is passed on to the customers who responsibly manage their accounts.

-Hortonworks Data Platform can store and analyze multiple data streams and help regional bank managers control new account risk in their branches.
+Hortonworks Data Platform can store and analyze multiple data streams and help regional bank managers apply predictive analytics to control new financial account risks in their branches.
 They can match banker decisions with the risk information presented at the time of decision, to control risk by sanctioning individuals, updating policies, and identifying patterns of fraud.
 Over time, the accumulated data informs algorithms that may detect subtle, high-risk behavior patterns unseen by the bank’s risk analysts.